keras-team/keras-hub/.gemini/styleguide.md

 - For multimodal backbones: vision/audio inputs should be conditionally added only when the model is not in `text_only_model` mode
 - The input names used in `keras.Input(name=...)` must match the dictionary keys produced by the preprocessor's `call()` method
 - The functional graph's output shape must match what the task model (e.g., `CausalLM`) expects when it accesses `self.backbone(...)` outputs

+---

+## Mandatory Pre-Review Checklist

+Before leaving ANY review comment, you MUST:

+1. **Search for precedent first**: Search for the same pattern in at least 3 other model directories in `keras_hub/src/models/`.
+If the pattern exists in multiple merged models, it is an established convention — do not flag it.
+The codebase has 75+ models; new models should follow existing patterns, not invent new ones.

+2. **Check the parent model**: If the PR adds a variant model (e.g., MoE version of a dense model), compare every flagged pattern against the parent model first.
+If the parent uses the same code, the variant should too.

+3. **Verify your suggested fix compiles**: If you suggest a code change, verify the Python syntax is correct.
+Do not suggest ternary expressions, import restructuring, or API calls without confirming they work.

+4. **Do not flag the same issue twice**: If you identify a pattern concern, flag it once with a single comment.
+Do not repeat the same suggestion on multiple instances in the same PR.

+5. **Distinguish bugs from style preferences**: Only flag issues that would cause incorrect behavior, data loss, or test failures.
+Do not flag working code that could theoretically be written differently unless it violates an explicit rule in this guide.